oam-dev/rudr/docs/how-to/using_scylla.md

 1. workload type used to declare which kind of workload pattern you will use; we will explain this further in the following content.
 2. os and arch are used to specify which runtime the component can run.
 These two values can be omitted causing the os to default to linux and the arch to default to amd64.
 3. containers are almost the same with kubernetes container spec.
 However, some differences are we allow to bind the config here.
-The configs in container are implemented using the Kubernetes ConfigMap in Scylla.
+The configs in container are implemented using the Kubernetes ConfigMap in Rudr.
 In this example, we will bind to config as a volume to the pod.
 4. parameters can be used as reference values in container spec, such as environment values.

 The only field we missed in the example is workload settings.
 This field is used to declare values for non-container settings that should be passed to the workload runtime.